 1.Do I need to call HES to report my outage?

 Yes, you may call us to report an outage.
 However, if our line is busy, it is because we receive hundreds of calls during an outage.
 It is highly likely that one or more of your neighbors have already called to report the outage.
 In addition, our new electronic meter system allows us to see each home that is without power.
 Once we are aware of an outage, we will enable the orange alert bar at the top edge of our website and post the outage information on our Facebook page.

 2.Why can’t you tell me how long it will be until my power is restored?

 It is always our goal to restore power to our customers as quickly as possible.
-For most small outages, power can be restored within 2 hours or less.
+For most small outages, power can usually be restored within 2 hours or less.
 However, after a major storm, damage to the electric system can widespread and comprehensive.
 In these cases, our crews typically work 14-16 hour days to repair the electric system.
 However, restoring power to a neighborhood may require multiple repairs to restore the path the electricity takes to reach your home.
 For this reason, it is difficult to estimate the exact number of hours all the necessary repairs will take.

 Rest assured that our entire crew works long hours until the last customer’s power has been restored.

 3.What should I do if a major storm causes widespread outages?